 Consumers should consider tossing these products or returning them for a refund.
 Read more about that here.
 Consumers should also make a complaint to the CPSC.

-This case is especially egregious as the company is denying the jars have Lead (in correspondence with customers since a blog post was first published with test results on this brand back on 9/16/18) AND they advertise them as being “Lead-free” (so customers are specifically purchasing them in order to have a Lead-free option!)
+This case is especially egregious as the company is denying the jars have Lead (in correspondence with customers since an article was first published with test results on this brand on 9/16/18) AND they advertise them as being “Lead-free” (so customers are specifically purchasing them in order to have a Lead-free option!).

 To read my correspondence with the CPSC on this matter, click here.